kendallhough/nyc-air/README.md

-# nyc-recycling
+# nyc-aqi
-Interactive Mapbox map featuring NYC dropoff locations for "difficult to recycle" household items
+Mapbox map showcasing the average air quality index (for fine particulate matter (PM2.5)) in 2019 across all NYC neighborhoods.